MayTheStar/mini-project/README.md

-# Week 3 Mini-Project: Reproducible ML Workflow with MLflow, Git, and DVC
+# Week 3 Mini-Project: Reproducible ML Workflow with MLflow, Git, and DVC |SDA

 This starter kit demonstrates environment reproducibility with **Conda**, experiment tracking with **MLflow**, code collaboration with **Git/GitHub**, and pipeline/data reproducibility with **DVC**.